 Grant Opportunities

-Programmatic Grants - NOW OPEN
+Programmatic Grants - CLOSED

 United Way of Southeast Louisiana is pleased to announce our FY23 (July 2023 – June 2026) Blueprint for Prosperity Programmatic Grants.
-The relaunch of our three-year programmatic grant process – rooted in equity, community voice, and data – is further evolving our grant-making framework to clarify and drill down our Blueprint investments and focusing our efforts on the challenges most pressing across Jefferson, Orleans, Plaquemines, St. Bernard, St. Tammany, Tangipahoa, and Washington parishes.
+The relaunch of our three-year programmatic grant process – rooted in equity, community voice, and data – is further evolving our grantmaking framework to clarify and drill down our Blueprint investments and focusing our efforts on the challenges most pressing across Jefferson, Orleans, Plaquemines, St. Bernard, St. Tammany, Tangipahoa, and Washington parishes.

 EFSP Funds Available to Nonprofits - CLOSED